 Lyft drivers in Ottawa are required to pass a criminal record and vulnerable sector check.
 Obtain this check by visiting your local police service.
 If you live within the City of Ottawa, you may apply online here.
 If your area is served by the Ontario Provincial Police (OPP), visit the closest detachment and bring this letter from Lyft.
 Along with the printed letter, you must show the OPP your app to confirm that you are a Lyft applicant.
 Once you’ve obtained the results of your vulnerable sector check, upload the front and back separately in your Driver app or Dashboard.
+The document must be approved within 90 days of the request.
 For more information regarding vulnerable sector checks, click here.

 Proof of work eligibility

 You must upload one of the following documents as proof of work eligibility (must contain your name, and can be any of the following):

 After you’re approved to drive, you’ll be issued a driver identification card via email.
 Print out this page and keep it in your vehicle at all times.
 You also must produce this immediately upon request of a Municipal Law Enforcement Officer or police officer.

 Drivers are required to display the Lyft emblem while in driver mode.
 The Lyft emblem is Lyft’s official trade dress.
 It helps passengers and law enforcement identify your vehicle.